loda-lang/loda-cpp/README.md

 #### minimize (min)

 Minimize a LODA program and print the minimized version.
 The minimization includes an optimization and additionally a brute-force removal of operations based on trial and error.
 It guarantees that the generated integer sequence is preserved, but only up to the number of terms specified using `-t`.
 In contrast to optimization, minimization is not guaranteed to be semantics preserving for the entire sequences.
 In practice, it yields much shorter programs than optimization and we usually apply it with a larger number of terms to increase the probability of correctness.

-#### generate (gen)

-Generate a random LODA program and print it.
-Multiple generators are supported and configured in [loda.json](loda.json).
-The generators use statistics from the existing programs stored.
-This operation is mainly used for testing the generators and should not be used to generate large amounts of programs.

 ### OEIS Commands